 - This video gives some pointers on how to buy a used personal watercraft, and includes a run down on what you should look over before making your purchase.

 If you are the type to prefer watching videos to reading articles or talking to your local dealership, there are plenty of options on YouTube to help educate you in the world of used jet skis.
-We also have an article on 10 things to look at when buying used skis that may be helpful.
+The Complete PWC Buyer’s Guide here has more tips and info.

 Examples of where to shop